What does IBESR stand for?

 What does IBESR do for my adoption?

 IBESR is Haitian Social Services.
+The role of IBESR is changing in Haiti.
+They are the Central Authority for Adoptions.
 They have social workers that study your dossier to see whether you meet their requirements to adopt a child.
+They interview biological parents and counsel them on adoption and also family preservation.
+IBESR now does all of the matching for children and adoptive parents.
+They have contact with all adoption agencies.
 They also judge whether your proposed child is a good match for your family.
 Once the social worker approves, then IBESR gives a Certificate of Authorization telling the courts that they have approved you to adopt your Haitian child.

 Everyone talks about the minimum age limit for adoptive parents, but is there an upper age limit for adopting a child?